mouseless/governance/README.md

 - **Owner**: Makes the final decisions and handles responsibilities not covered by current roles
-- **Partner**: People with legal binding so that they get paid for what they do
+- **Member**: People with legal binding so that they get paid for what they do
 - **Contributor**: People with no legal binding but known personally within our network who voluntarily contribute to public repositories
-- **Member**: This is the base role to for the rest of the people in our Discord server
+- **Follower**: This is the base role to for the rest of the people in our Discord server

 Rules;

-- Each role covers those below it; for instance, an owner is also a partner, a partner is a contributor, etc
+- Each role covers those below it; for instance, a Member can do what a Contributor can, etc
-- A member can have only one legal role
+- A person can have only one legal role
-- Only the roles with legal binding are added to GitHub organization
+- People with Member or Owner roles are added to GitHub organization

 ### Functional